-Given the pending exit date of 31 October 2019, it is likely that a further £40k will be required in order to deliver any outcomes of the UK leaving the EU.
+Given the pending exit date of 31 October 2019, as reported in July, it is likely that a further £40k will be required in order to deliver any outcomes of the UK leaving the EU.
 Currently this can be covered within the existing operational budget through the additional income and savings within other budget headings.